hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

        unrealistic to run it (about 1 hour in some cases).
        We did run some CV while coding it, so that the default values of :math:`\gamma` and :math:`a` are good choices.

-    4. Sometimes the algorithm throws warnings, because the optimization algorithm underneath does not strictly following the prescribed bounds.
+    4. Sometimes the algorithm throws warnings, because the optimization algorithm underneath does not strictly follow the prescribed bounds.
        Usually this is not an issue that will compromise the result.
        And some minor tuning on SCAD parameters can solve this issue.